Loading...

 sudo mkdir -p /tmp/shared && sudo chmod 1777 /tmp/shared

-This is the classic pattern used by /tmp.
+This mirrors the standard /tmp pattern.
 The directory is writable by everyone, but the sticky bit prevents users from deleting files they do not own.

 Step 9 : Confirm sticky bit is set.